 Below are two letters Fr.
 Stan Swamy recently wrote to his friends from Maharashtra’s Taloja jail, where he is imprisoned along with activists Varavara Rao, Vernon Gonsalves and Arun Ferreira — also arrested in connection with the Bhima Koregaon case.
 Excerpts from the letters were shared widely across social media recently, after they were published online by Swamy’s friend John Dayal.
 The 83-year old human rights activist and Jesuit priest, who is also a Parkinson’s patient, explains how difficult it is for him to survive in his small cell with limited facilities and the authorities’ lack of concern.

-These letters lay bare and are testimonies to the kind of brutal state apathy that wrongly accused political prisoners like him are made to suffer in today’s India.
+These letters lay bare the kind of brutal state apathy that wrongly accused political prisoners like him are made to suffer in today’s India.

 Thank you so much for the solidarity support by so many, for me and my co-accused.
 I am really grateful.